nordic-institute/X-Road-development/WORKFLOW.md

 12.2.4 Version number

-- Is the version number format correct (see https://github.com/nordic-institute/x-road-development/blob/master/DEVELOPMENT_MODEL)?
+- Is the version number format correct (see [X-Road Development Model](https://github.com/nordic-institute/x-road-development/blob/master/DEVELOPMENT_MODEL)?
 - Is the version number correct (as agreed on the roadmap)?

 12.2.5 CI build & tests